Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: DATA AND SAMPLE

 are quenched galaxies and the galaxies that fall between these two are called green-valley galaxies (\cite{Salim_2014}).
 The star formation rate is estimated by using the dust-corrected $\text{H}\alpha$ luminosities (see \cite{Xu_SFG_S0_2022} and \cite{Sánchez_2022}).

-This criterion yields 11 SFGs, 3 green valley galaxies and 13 quenched galaxies.
-In this work, we categorise both green-valley galaxies and quenched galaxies as non-star-forming galaxies (Non-SFGs).
-The details of all the 27 galaxies are provided in Table~\ref{tab:table_1}.
-We also removed one active galactic nuclei (AGN) candidate to avoid any contamination from higher densities of the nuclear region of the AGN.
-Additionally, to obtain a larger radial coverage, we have removed four galaxies with $\text{R}_e < 1.5$ kpc.
-This reduces the sample to 22 galaxies with 9 SFGs and 13 Non-SFGs.
+This criterion yields 59 SFGs, 35 green valley galaxies and 96 quenched galaxies (Non-SFGs, hereafter).
+In this work, we have only utilised the SFGs and Non-SFGs for further analysis.
+We also removed two active galactic nuclei (AGN) candidates to avoid any contamination from higher densities of the nuclear region of the AGN.
+Additionally, to obtain a larger radial coverage, we have selected the galaxies with $\text{R}_e > 1.5$ kpc.
+This reduces the sample to 120 galaxies with 47 SFGs and 73 Non-SFGs.
 The sample has been further filtered after the flux analysis of the S\,\textsc{ii} and O\,\textsc{ii} doublets, as discussed in detail in subsection~\ref{subsubsec:flux_analysis}.
 Briefly, we removed the pixels with negative flux values and radially binned the flux maps.
-We accepted only those bins which have a flux coverage of more than 30\%.
-These criteria removed 9 galaxies from the Non-SFGs.
+We removed those bins which have a negative pixel coverage of more than 30\%.
+These criteria removed one SFG and 53 Non-SFGs from the sample.
+This yields the final sample with 46 SFGs and 20 Non-SFGs.
+The details of all the 66 galaxies are provided in Table~\ref{tab:table_1}.